How to make a map with just 13 mouse clicks

 If you want to add these common map elements, you will have to create a “print layout” (Project > New Print Layout).
 Beforehand, zoom to your area of interest.
 Then, give your layout a name such as “Hawaii”.
 Print layouts almost act like separate applications because they display in entirely different windows.

 Add a new map

-For these steps, see image below for a reference.
+For these steps, see the image below for reference.
 First, click the Create Map button.
 Then, create a rectangle to generate a new map.
 The map in your print layout replicates the one from your main view.

 But if you want to add or remove features in your map, make sure you click the Refresh button so those changes are reflected in your print layout.

 If you want to pan in any direction, select the Move Item Content button.
 For zooming in and out, you can use the Scale in the item properties.

 The map title describes the subject of the map.
 If you want to add a title click the Add Label button.
 Next, find a spot on your map and change the text.

 If you want to add a North arrow, then click the Add Image button.
 In the item properties tab, choose the North arrow you want to use in your map.